jason137/gads_26/lec12/ex.md

 4) Use sklearn to perform k-means clustering on the data in `iris.csv`.
-Perform model selection (eg, cross-validate the value of k) using the average silhouette coefficient across points.
+Perform model selection (eg, cross-validate the value of k) using the average silhouette coefficient across points (you can use `sklearn.metrics.silhouette_score` to do this easily).
 What conclusions can you draw?
 What preprocessing steps do you think may affect your results?